snowztech/helia/docs/sdk.md

 }
 ```

-The JSON response is `{ id, name?, signature }`, which the widget accepts
-from `data-token-endpoint`.
+Pass that endpoint to the widget with `tokenEndpoint` in React or
+`data-token-endpoint` in the script tag.

 For server-to-server calls, use `identityHeaders(identity, secret)` and
 forward the returned `x-helia-user` and `x-helia-signature` headers.

-## `@gethelia/react`
+## React / Next.js

-Use this when the host app is React/Next.js and you prefer a component over
+Use this when the host app is React or Next.js and you prefer a component over
 managing the script tag.
+In Next.js App Router, render the widget from a client
+component.

 ```bash
 pnpm add @gethelia/react